 - Completed topics can be deleted later with a marker so you don't lose the overview!

 After we've entered our search term into Google, we'll take a close look at the search results.
 You can get a lot information about a keyword just from the SERPs (Search Engine Result Pages).

 Search intent: What kind of content dominates the search results?
-Is it mostly products, eCommerce websites, and shopping ads?
-Ranking with a pure content page will prove difficult.
+Predominantly products, e-commerce websites and shopping ads?
+Then it will be difficult to achieve rankings with a pure content page.

-Competition: How "strong" are the domains in the first five positions?
-Are the results domains with high authority (e.g. Wikipedia) or are they rather private websites, news portals and forums?
+Competition: How "strong" are the domains in the first 5 positions?
+Are the results high authority domains (e.g. Wikipedia) or rather private websites, news portals and forums?